Radiumio/XenoDefenceForce/README.md

 - **All XDF weapons** have new reload sounds specifically for them, for a punchier feel when paired with sound mods like JSRS.

 - **Special anti-xeno munitions** for certain XDF vehicles - APFSDS-AX rounds for tanks, AX missiles, new AX vehicle-mounted miniguns, and AX magazines for all XDF weapons.
 All AX rounds have blue tracers.

 - **XDF insignias** and **flags** to represent the various divisions and groups.

 - A **fully configured faction** with 30+ units, groups and crewed vehicles for use in missions.

+- An **Extraterrestrial Mothership** prop.

 - On top of some modified vanilla weapons **(like a railgun variant of the GM6 Lynx)**, there is a fully custom infantry weapon **(the Mantis railgun)** and a fully custom scope **(the Tharsis)** to fit the high-tech needs of the XDF.